Within Close Range: The Checkered Beacon

 Even though my female peers are now more interested in boys than theirs, there is little else that I adore more than my dollhouse.

-Earned, gifted, and more than occasionally lifted from my Dad’s loose change I amass what cash I can to fill my two bedroom, one bath, pale yellow Colonial, with its newly shingled roof of hand-cut, balsa wood.
+Earned, gifted, and more than occasionally lifted from my Dad’s loose change box, I amass what cash I can to fill my two bedroom, one bath, pale yellow Colonial, with its newly shingled roof of hand-cut, balsa wood.
 (Jim’s community service for repeated dollhouse abuses.)

-Mr. Hastings notices.
 And there we begin – girl to man – sharing a common devotion.

 Lifting a teeny-tiny chessboard into the palm of his illogically enormous hand, this towering 8th grade science-teacher-of-a-man describes with great care how he cut and varnished each itsy-bitsy square.